MatzoMT/csci4800/milestone4.md

 eLearning Commons Logo: © University of Georgia, Athens, GA 30602.

+For our prototypes, we heavily drew inspiration from the existing eLC implementation, which is built on Brightspace LMS.
+Our use of the assets in the webpage header falls under educational fair use.
+To view our fair use notice, please visit the site [homepage](https://matzomt.github.io/csci4800/).

 ## User Stories
 ### User Story 1
 Description:  As a student user, I want to view my overall calculated grade in a course so that I can understand my overall performance in the class.